opral/monorepo/packages/paraglide/paraglide-js/README.md

 ## Configuration

-You can configure the languages you intend to support
+Most of the configuration is done in `./project.inlang/settings.json`, except for paraglide's output directory, which needs to be passed in when calling the compiler.

 ### Languages

-You can declare which languages you support in `./project.inlang/settings.json`.
+You can declare which languages you support in the `languageTags` array.

 ```json
 // project.inlang/settings.json